BlueMona/peerio-documentation/Transparency_Report.md

 # Transparency Report

-*Last updated: 25 November 2015*
+*Last updated: 1 December 2015*

-**Requests for access to user data**: As of 25 November, 2015, Peerio has received:
+**Requests for access to user data**: As of 1 December, 2015, Peerio has received:
 * 0 requests to access user data
 * 0 requests have been granted
 * 0 requests were denied